Access Manager Datasheet

 Overview

-Access Manager is a cloud-delivered Access Control service that offers a powerful, scalable, and flexible way to ensure only authorized users and endpoints can access your resources - without the need for an external RADIUS server.
-Access Manager enables IT teams to effortlessly enforce and monitor network access to the users and endpoints based on user identity, endpoint identity, network context, and identity and security context from external integrations like Microsoft Entra ID (Azure AD) etc.
+Access Manager is a cloud-delivered access control service that offers a powerful, scalable, and flexible way to ensure only authorized users and endpoints can access your resources—without the need for an external RADIUS server.
+It enables IT teams to effortlessly enforce and monitor network access for users and endpoints based on user identity, endpoint identity, network context, and identity and security context from external integrations like Microsoft Entra ID (Azure AD) and others.

 Note: Access Manager is currently in early access preview and will be rolled out to customer organizations in phases.
 During this period, there will be no licensing enforcement (free trial for all organizations).
 Licensing details for general availability will be shared soon.

-Once it is available on your organization, you can participate in a free trial by opting-in to Access Manager on Early Access page (Organization > Early Access).
+Once it is available in your organization, you can participate in a free trial by opting in to Access Manager on the early access page (Organization > Early Access).

 Benefits